 Step 5: Heat a nonstick pan over low or medium-low heat.

 Step 6: Grease the pan with butter or spray it with cooking oil spray.
 If using ring molds, grease the insides of those as well.

-Step 7: Gently spoon the souffle pancakes batter into the skillet, in the ring molds if using, and then cover the pan.
+Step 7: Gently spoon the pancakes batter into the skillet, in the ring molds if using, and then cover the pan.
 Let cook undisturbed for 3 minutes.

 Step 8: Remove the lid of the pan and spoon a bit more batter on top of the souffle pancakes.
 Replace the lid and let cook for 2 minutes more.

 Step 9: Remove the lid again and slide a thin, flat spatula all the way under

 Step 10: Gently slide the spatula underneath the pancakes and remove them to a plate.
 Let cool slightly before dusting with powdered sugar or applying other toppings.